-Separator Chamber, Two-Phase Flow, ANSYS Fluent CFD Simulation Training
+Separator Two-Phase Flow, CFD Simulation ANSYS Fluent Training

 The present problem simulates the collision of air and water flow within a separator chamber using ANSYS Fluent software.